Traditional Fully Insured Plan

-Many companies include group pooled insurance benefits such as life, dependent life, AD&D, STD, LTD and CI.
+Many companies include group pooled insurance benefits such as life, dependent life, AD&D, STD, LTD, and CI.
 These would be mandatory benefits provided to all employees.
-Participation in these benefits would be mandatory even when the employee opts out of health and dental due to having a plan with their spouse.
+Participation in these benefits would be required even when the employee opts out of health and dental due to having a plan with their spouse.

 How Does It Work

-The down side of a stand alone health spending account to some employees is the lack of an insurance element.
-What if I need 20,000 of prescription drugs or am hospitalized and want a semi-private room, or need medical attention outside of Canada.
+The downside of a stand-alone health spending account to some employees is the lack of an insurance element.
+What if I need 20,000 prescription drugs, being hospitalized, want a semi-private room, or need medical attention outside of Canada?

-Catastrophic health insurance within and outside Canada can be added by each employee independent of each other.
+Catastrophic health insurance within and outside Canada can be added by each employee independently.
 The premium for this insurance component can be funded by the health spending account dollars provided by the employer.
-Depending on the coverage, the deductible and the carrier selected, the cost could range from $10 – $60 per month for single coverage to $20 – $80 per month for family coverage.
+Depending on the coverage, the deductible, and the carrier selected, the cost could range from $10 – $60 per month for single coverage to $20 – $80 per month for family coverage.

-The list is in accordance with the rules governing the medical expenses as defined by CRA and can differ by province of service.
+The list follows the rules governing the medical expenses defined by CRA and can differ by the province of service.
 Please verify the list from the CRA website to confirm eligibility.

 The items could include services provided by the following licensed medical practitioners: